Israel steps up Gaza offensive, kills senior Hamas figures

 “We’re coping, sitting at home, hoping it will be OK,” said Motti Haim, a resident of the central town of Beer Yaakov and father of two children.
 “It’s not simple running to the shelter.
 It’s not easy with the kids.”

-Gaza’s Health Ministry said the death toll rose to 67 Palestinians, including 16 children and five women.
+Gaza’s Health Ministry said the death toll rose to 69 Palestinians, including 16 children and six women.
 Islamic Jihad confirmed the deaths of seven militants, while Hamas acknowledged that a top commander and several other members were killed.

+Rescuers pulled the bodies of a man and his wife from the debris of their home that was hit by rockets in the latest Israeli airstrikes early Thursday, relatives said.

 A total of seven people have been killed in Israel, including four people who died on Wednesday.
 Among them were a soldier killed by an anti-tank missile and a 6-year-old child hit in a rocket attack.